 Choosing an experienced construction business broker lets you find a buyer for your company more quickly and ensures that you get the right price for your business.
 A business broker who knows the industry can also help you make the best choices for your company's future.
 It could be that you sell now but stay on with the company through the transition period.
 Alternatively, the best option might be to sell your business and move on immediately.

 Synergy Business Brokers has more than a decade of experience facilitating construction company sales throughout the US.
 We've worked with companies in the following areas of construction:

 - Interior Construction

 - Environmental Services

 - Architectural Firms

 Check out our case studies for more details on how we've guided business owners through the sale process.
-For example, we worked with the majority owner of AAES Engineering, Inc. who was in his 60s and was ready to transition into retirement.
-The minority partner was 50 and the owners decided that the best option would be to sell the business and have the minority owner work for the new acquiring company.
+For example, we worked with the majority owner of AAES Engineering, Inc., who was in his 60s and was ready to transition into retirement.
+The minority partner was 50, and the owners decided that the best option would be to sell the business and have the minority owner work for the newly acquiring company.
 We received multiple offers on the business.
-The best offer was from a large construction company with multiple offices that wanted to expand its capabilities to provide engineering services.
+The best offer was from a large construction company with numerous offices that wanted to expand its capabilities to provide engineering services.
 The construction company provided an employment agreement for the minority partner and the terms of the deal that satisfied all parties.

 We've also worked with heating and cooling companies.
 For example, we found a buyer for Interstate Heating & Cooling when the owner was ready to sell.
 The company works with residential and commercial customers and performs around 600 installations annually and HVAC service and repair.
 The buyer wanted to expand their reach in New York and agreed to have the business owner remain on salary and commission with the company for a year after the sale.
 It took about four months to close the deal.